UCSDAutonomousVehicles2021Team1/autonomous_navigation_light_sensitivity/README.md

 5. test:

 Runs all the previous targets on test data to confirm that all the results we output is shown in the main repository.

+## References

+* utils.py and creation of notebook for EDA taken from Aaron Fraenkel: https://github.com/afraenkel